 Increased surgical precision

-Our 30+ surgeons across 11 specialties surgeons are experts in their fields.
+Our 100-plus surgeons across more than a dozen specialties are experts in their fields.
 Robotics technology amplifies their skill, leading to even better results.

 People undergoing robotic surgery experience a lower risk for infection and other complications.

 Smaller incisions during surgery lead to less noticeable scars.
-Our doctors can sometimes use robotics technology to effectively treat certain gynecological conditions while preserving fertility, too.
+Our doctors can sometimes use robotics technology to effectively treat certain gynecologic conditions while also preserving fertility.

 Access to leading-edge technology